Underserved groups could be better considered in eye health surveys: everyone counts

 Key messages:

+Eye health surveys generate essential information for planning new services.
 Some surveys specifically target underserved groups (e.g. people living in rural areas), while many exclude some groups (e.g. those without housing).
+In future, researchers can consider ways they can better consider underserved groups when planning their survey.

 Read the published paper and download the plain language summary of the findings.